- Registration for the June 2019 beginners’ batch is now open! Please fill-out the form below to reserve your slot.

 Gatorade Hoops Center is not equipped with lockers or drinking fountains.
 Please bring a bottle of water to maintain hydration during practice.
 Two bathrooms are available for changing – one for male, one for female.

 Also, we always clean/ mop/ polish the floor before training, so please bring a mop or rug.
 This is a significant part of Kendo training and is a shared responsibility of all the members.
-There is no standard size for the mop but it’s safe to bring a two foot-wide rug.

 Do I need to speak Japanese to do Kendo?